 Another resin driveway cost factor will depend on your existing driveway surface.
 This is probably the single most important cost driver.
 We’ll need to take into account the amount of preparation, surface repair, cleaning and levelling required for the sub-base of the drive.
 You may have a tarmac driveway, a concrete drive, block paving or even a grassed area, all these will take a certain amount of preparation work.

 For a grassed or stoned area, the area itself would need to be excavated, and a compacted stone based installed, before installing a porous asphalt.
 Quite often, this work can be more expensive than the resin bound surface work.
 See the excavation example below:

 Cost of installing resin over the existing overlay

 Resin driveway costs can be greatly affected by your existing surface.
 If you already have a tarmac, or concrete drive/path/patio, the resin and aggregate mixture can be laid over the top, without having to remove the surface.

 The existing base must be in good condition prior to overlay.
 This includes no major cracks, potholes, weeds etc. It’s recommended that you seek the advice of the installer regarding preparation, pre-cleaning, and so on before you go ahead with the installation.

 Approximate Costs for a UV stable resin overlay laid at 15mm:

 |Area (m2)||Price (per m2)|

-Cost of installing resin over block paving
+Cost of installing a resin driveway over block paving

-Do you need a UV stable or Non UV stable resin?
+Do you need a UV stable or non UV stable resin?